United Airlines Flight 232

 Flight 232 took off at 14:09 CDT from Stapleton International Airport, Denver, Colorado, bound for O’Hare International Airport in Chicago.
 At the controls were Captain Alfred C. Haynes, 57, 30,000 hours of total flight time with United Airlines, of which 7,000 were in the DC-10.
 First Officer William R. Records, 48, 20,000 hours of total flight time.
 Second Officer Dudley J. Dvorak, 51, 15,000 hours of total flying time.
 Training Check Airman Captain Dennis E. Fitch, 46, total DC-10 time with United was 3,000 hours, of which 2,000 hours were accrued as a second officer, 1000 hours as a first officer, and 79 hours as a captain.

 All three on board hydraulic systems were registering zero pressure.
-The crew contacted United maintenance personnel via radio, but were told that as a total loss of hydraulics on the DC-10 was considered “virtually impossible” thus there were no established procedures for such an event.
+The crew contacted United maintenance personnel via radio but were told that a total loss of hydraulics on the DC-10 was considered “virtually impossible” thus there were no established procedures for such an event.

-The plane was continuing to pull slowly to the right, and oscillated vertically in a phugoid cycle – characteristic of planes in which control surface command is lost.
-With cycle the aircraft lost approximately 1,500 feet of altitude.
+The plane was continuing to pull slowly to the right and oscillated vertically in a phugoid cycle – characteristic of planes in which control surface command is lost.
+With each cycle the aircraft lost approximately 1,500 feet of altitude.

 Dennis E. Fitch, an off-duty United Airlines DC-10 flight instructor, was among the passengers and offered his assistance to Flt 232’s crew.